llvm/llvm-project/mlir/docs/MemrefMergeAlloc.md

 Limitations of Tick-based merge-alloc:
  * only contiguous, static shaped and identical layout memrefs are considered.
    Others are disregarded
- * only `RegionBranchOpInterface` or `LoopLikeOpInterface` operations are allowed to access memref inside the operations' children regions.
+ * only `RegionBranchOpInterface` operations are allowed to access memref inside the operations' children regions.
 Other operaions containing regions should not access memref inside.
 Otherwise, a pass error could occur.

 ### Basic concepts

-In the context of tick-based merge-alloc, mergeable alloction and allocation scope are defined as follows
+In the context of tick-based merge-alloc, mergeable allocation and allocation scope are defined as follows

-#### Mergeable alloction
+#### Mergeable allocation

 The pass should only consider to merge a `memref.alloc` only if
- * the ownership of the memref does not escape from the function.
-That is, the current function is responsible to alloc and dealloc this memref
+ * the ownership of the memref does not escape from the function or the body of the loop.
+That is, the memref and its alias should not be returned or yielded by a function or a loop.
- * and the allocated memref is contiguous and has static shape and identical layout.
+ * and the memref is "dense" in its strides (points to a contiguous range of memory) and it has static shape
  * and memref is in the default memory space (this restriction may be removed in the future)